irenayos/coursera-Data-Science-Getting-and-Cleaning-Data-Peer-graded-Assignment/CodeBook.md

 Tidy DataSet CodeBook
 =====================

-run_analysis.R script downloads data from defined url, prepares data and performs 5 steps required by the assignment:
+run_analysis.R script downloads data from predefined url, prepares data and performs 5 steps required by the assignment:
 * Merges the training and the test sets to create one data set.
 * Extracts only the measurements on the mean and standard deviation for each measurement.
 * Uses descriptive activity names to name the activities in the data set